ortus-docs/coldbox-docs/proxy/getting_started.md

 ## AppMapping

-However, since some of these requests won't be done via HTTP but other protocols like Flex/Air, your ColdBox application must know where in your server the application is located in.
-By default, when using HTTP calls, ColdBox can auto-locate your application with no issues at all, but with Flex/AIR or other protocols you must set this location in your `Application.cfc` via the `COLDBOX_APP_MAPPING` directive.
+However, since some of these requests won't be done via HTTP but other protocols like Flex/Air binary protocols or event gateways, your ColdBox application must know where in your server the application is located in, so the `Application.cfc` methods fire.
+By default, when using HTTP calls, ColdBox can auto-locate your application with no issues at all, but with Flex/AIR or other protocols you must set this location in your `Application.cfc` via the `COLDBOX_APP_MAPPING` directive **ONLY if not in the webroot of an application**.

 ```js
 <cfset COLDBOX_APP_MAPPING   = "">